Simplicity at its Finest

 The beds will be ready for you when you arrive, we have towels for you, we have wood for the sauna.

 The host also acts as a liaison between you and the local people and environment.
 Please find time to chat with them and enrich your stay through the information and discussions you will have.
-However, they are not chefs or kitchen staff, be prepared to contribute to cooking the communal evening meal and cleaning up after yourself.
-The host will prepare breakfast for all guests each morning but for the rest of the day you feed yourself.
+Your host show you the pantry but come prepared to contribute to cooking and cleaning up of the communal evening meal.

 We bought the first estate in the arctic archipelago of in 2004, then we dug with spoons and forks the first years before we met Yashar & Andreas from TYIN architects in 2013 ,who immediately introduced us for their need for prof. Sami Rintala from RintalaEggertson arch. as a mentor.
 Which where totally perfect for us.
 Suddenly we had the two most published architect offices in Norway in our team.
 After ideas thrown forth and back, we started in august 2014 with a workshop for architect students, and after six workshops with students from all over the world and two years of building process led by multiskilled architects and designers Andrew Devine & Ruben Stranger, we now have twelve small houses in our small village.
 Let´s see if it stops there…